Just a walk in the woods?

 In the 1980s, the Japanese government started a programme of studies in their Shinrin-yoku forests to measure the impacts that forest bathing has on participants.
 These studies showed clear impacts on people from walking in the woods – reducing blood pressure, lowering levels of the stress hormone cortisol and improving concentration and memory.

-Some of these benefits have been attributed to chemicals released by the leaves of trees – called phytoncides.
-These are essential oils that trees produce as anti-microbials that can be good for us too.
-Breathing in the “scent of the forest” – the forest atmosphere imbued with these oils – is now believed not only to boost our mood and but could even give a boost to our immune system too.
+Some of these benefits have been attributed to airborne chemicals that are released by the trees – called phytoncides.
+These are produced by the tree to protect itself from disease, but it seems these can be good for us too.
+Spending time in the woods and breathing in these substances – part of the scent of the woodland – may not only lift our mood but could even give a boost to our immune system too.

 For a couple of years now, I’ve been taking time out now and then to forest bath in a local woodland.
 Unlike a usual walk in the woods, I usually leave the dog at home and turn off the phone to be fully present in the experience.
 I do bring a friend – for me it makes the experience more comfortable than being alone in the woods – though we agree not to talk until the end of our walk.